rmmcguire7633/ColorfulCircles/README.md

 # ColorfulCircles
 This program is a demonstration of animation in Javafx.
+Runnable jar file can be found in the .idea.arifacts folder.